meilisearch/documentation/guides/advanced_guides/field_properties.md

 1. Add `size` to the `attributesForFacetting` setting before adding documents.

-2. Add documents containing the `size` field
+2. Add documents containing the `size` field.

 `size` will not be automatically added to the `searchableAttributes` and `displayedAttributes` lists because its present in `attributesForFacetting` made it a known field.